dhawaldarji7/facebook/README.md

-# To get onto the deployed app please follow:
+# Link to try the deployed clone:
 https://facebookclonebydhawal.web.app/